SpaceTerran/spaceterran.github.io/_posts/2024-02-5-A-Thoughtful-Approach-to-Adopting-AI.md

 ---
 title: "Slow Your Roll: A Thoughtful Approach to Adopting AI"
+description: >-
+  A strategic guide to adopting AI in your organization — focusing on data privacy, building vs buying, and creating an MVP before scaling up.
 author: isaac
 date: 2024-02-5 18:00:00 +0800
 categories: [AI and Data Security, Business Strategy, Microsoft]